West Country Cheese Tasting Experience

 - Sharpham Brie (Minimum 200g)

 Our friend Ben Harris from Ticklemore Dairy near Totnes uses milk from dairy cows farmed within 10-miles of him.
 He follows a traditional Roquefort recipe; however, the resulting cheese has a style of its own.
 Devon Blue is renowned for it’s creamy, rich and buttery taste and often has delicate blue veining throughout and a crumbly texture.
+Earlier this year, we visited Ben to taste through various batches made using different starter cultures to establish a flavour profile unique to Darts Farm.
 Ben regularly joins us at Darts Farm to share his passion and talk all things cheese.
+Pasteurised Cow's Milk & Vegetarian Coagulant.

 - Cornish Kern (Minimum 200G)